 The Chattooga River Group was created through a joint effort with the county and the chamber.
 The group's main goal is to make the river more enjoyable, safer, and a great place to be.

-Our first one was a big success with the kayak paddle, fishing tournament and main attraction: All=American Lumberjack Show in Lyerly, GA.
-For 2023, we're improving on what we had AND adding more!!
+Our first Chattooga River Fest was a big success with the kayak paddle, fishing tournament and main attraction: All=American Lumberjack Show in Lyerly, GA.
+June 10, 2023, we were in Trion, improving on what we had AND adding more!!
+We had a large time!

 HEADLINER---Atlanta Rhythm Section